memberful/memberful-wp/README.md

 It's worth noting that the version number is not a decimal number, and each segment is a separate number. i.e. `1.12.0` > `1.11.0`.

-## Releasing a new version of the plugin.
+## Releasing a new version of the plugin

 * Make sure that every change has an appropriate changelog entry in `readme.txt`.
 * Set correct version number in `readme.txt`.